 (no annual increase)

-GNI per capita above the World Bank low-income threshold but below the Gavi eligibility threshold
+GNI per capita above the World Bank low-income threshold but at or below the Gavi eligibility threshold

 GNI per capita above the Gavi eligibility threshold